Seattle Times wins Pulitzer Prize for Boeing 737 MAX coverage

 The Seattle Times has been awarded a 2020 Pulitzer Prize for National Reporting for its yearlong coverage of the two deadly crashes of Boeing’s 737 MAX jet.

 The top journalism accolade, which was awarded Monday to Dominic Gates, Steve Miletich, Mike Baker and Lewis Kamb, is the newspaper’s 11th Pulitzer Prize and third win in the National Reporting category.
-It is also the Times’ third Pulitzer for coverage of Boeing.
+It is also The Times’ third Pulitzer for coverage of Boeing.

 The Seattle Times was the first to reveal how Boeing misinformed the Federal Aviation Administration and airlines about key features of the plane’s automated flight control system.
 Ongoing coverage included stories, photography and graphics that revealed how the federal regulator was not fully informed as Boeing expanded the powers of its MCAS flight control system, the automated software whose malfunctioning killed 346 people.